muellners/research/src/content/adding-nda-logic.md

 - net disbursal amount
 ---

-## `Adding Net Disbursal Amount logic to different Loan Lifecycle Events`
+## `Adding Net Disbursal Amount logic to different Loan Lifecycle Events in Fineract`

 _Net Disbursal Amount (NDA) represents the actual loan amount disbursed void of any fees or costs of the financial transactions.
-I worked on implementing this feature at certain event states of a loan’s lifecycle, for two loan categories - regular loans and refinanced loans._
+I worked on implementing this feature at certain event states of a loan’s lifecycle, for two type of loan categories - regular loans and loans where a refinance takes place._

 NDA is an attribute included and recalculated with respect to certain events such as Approval, Disbursal, Reversal of both Approval and Disbursal of a loan lifecycle.
 As such, the indicative net disbursal amount is based on the loan amount at varying points of this cycle.
-These arithmetics are done for regular loans, but also enhanced for refinanced loans by taking into consideration the topup amount of the previous loan to be closed.
+These arithmetics are done for regular loans, but also enhanced for Top Up loans by taking into consideration the topup amount of the previous loan.
+To explain a bit here, a top up loan links an existing loan schedule in Fineract platform and carries the outstanding balance of this loan to a new loan(with refinanced conditions).
+A top up loan

 ## 1. Loan lifecycle event states:
 - Pre-Approval